dworman0/dworman0/README.md

 - 👋 Hi, I’m @dworman0
-- 👀 I’m interested in a variety of things.
+- 👀 I’m interested in photography
-- 🌱 I’m currently learning IT/cyber security
+- 🌱 I’m currently learning Information Technology
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me DKWorman@student.fullsail.edu